It's a Small World: Magic Kingdom

 On October 1, 1971, a version of the ride opened within the Fantasyland section of Magic Kingdom at Walt Disney World in Bay Lake, Florida, U.S. It was one of Magic Kingdom's original rides.
 This version of the ride included over 600 figures with costumes.

 The attraction lacks the elaborate facade present on the Disneyland version of the attraction, and it is also smaller in scale compared to the Disneyland ride.
-Unlike the Disneyland version, the facade and the loading area were built indoors due to the adverse weather conditions in Florida.
 For three decades, the Magic Kingdom version of the attraction underwent relatively few changes.
-Depictions of Chinese dolls were added in the 1990s, and a set of laughing African children with hyenas were removed in the 1970s.
+Depictions of Chinese dolls were added in the 1990s, In 1999, the English moon dolls were replaced with Welsh dolls and the moon was repainted to pink instead of green.
+A set of laughing African children with hyenas were removed in the 1970s.

 Kodak sponsored the attraction in the early 1980s.
 The toy company Mattel agreed to sponsor the attraction in 1991, discontinuing its sponsorship in 1999.
 The ride was closed in May 2004 for refurbishment, which included a new entrance, a refurbished exterior, and a new sound system inside.
 After the renovation was completed, the ride reopened in 2005.
 In 2021, for the park's 50th anniversary, its facade was repainted in bright colors.
 A doll in a wheelchair was added in 2023, and further minor adjustments to the dolls took place in 2024.

 In July of 2025, alongside the Disneyland Resort version of the ride debuted an unreleased third verse of the song in the finale portion of the ride.